Certification for Indiana Public Librarians

 How do I maintain my certificate?

+Professional library staff must maintain their certificates and permits by completing approved professional development activities, called Library Education Units (LEUs).
+Successful completion of LEUs enables holders to renew their certification.
 If you hold a temporary permit, it expires and must be renewed one year from the date it took effect.
-If you are fully certified, your certificate expires and must be renewed 5 years after the date it took effect and you are subject to random audits of your compliance with Librarian Education Unit (LEU) requirements.
+If you hold a 5-year librarian certificate, your certificate expires and must be renewed 5 years after the date it took effect.
+As a certificate holder, you are subject to random audits of your compliance with LEU requirements.
 Learn more about these requirements here:

 Certificate Renewals & Library Education Unit Audits